Autism Research

 The prevalence of autism has increased significantly over the past two decades.
 While this increase may be largely attributed to broader diagnostic criteria and an increase in overall awareness of autism, it nonetheless means there has never been a greater need to gain a better understanding of this condition that affects so many.

 While considerable advances have occurred in autism research, there is still much we don’t know.
 For example, recent research has shown that likely hundreds of genes play a role in autism, but not a lot is known about which environmental factors contribute to the development of the condition.
-View the SPARK gene list with detailed gene guides or the SPARK gene list you can download.
 While many different types of treatments are available (e.g., behavioral therapy and medications for some behaviors), there are no approved medications to treat core symptoms of autism.

 One of SPARK’s key goals is to enable a new level of research that was not possible previously, by dramatically increasing the number of people available to participate in autism research.